KensRetro/PETx/README.md

 version of the edit ROM (or some other available hardware solution)

 # BEFORE YOU BUILD:
-Some of the parts are near impossible to find, specifically 3446 chips, 74177 chips, and 74154 chips in a DIP package I have a replacement sub-board for the 3446 chips in another repository that has been tested successfully.
+Some of the parts are near impossible to find, specifically 3446 chips, 74177 chips, and 74154 chips in a DIP package.
+I have a replacement sub-board for the 3446 chips in another repository that has been tested successfully.
 You can use 74197 chips as a direct replacement for the 74177, but they are very rare as well.
 You can use a newer version of the 74154 chip but it seems to only be available in a SMT version, therefore an adaptor board may need to be created.